 I give thanks daily to God for giving me that chance and for showing me the way.

 November 12th scan clear.
 But I am having some effects from the radiotherapy (short term memory loss and general brain ‘fog’).
 I begin Hyperbaric Oxygen therapy with good effect.
-For information about this, click on the link.
+For information about this, click on the link in red above.

 March 24th 2017 scan clear.